My Tbilisi Travel Guide & What to Do in Georgia’s Magical Capital!

 The Rooms Hotel

 Once a publishing house, this beautiful boutique hotel in Tbilisi is made for design lovers, you should add staying here to your list of things to do in Tbilisi.
-The Rooms Hotel offers a fully hipster vibe, blending industrial chic design with Manhattanite sensibilities and details.
+The Rooms offers a fully hipster vibe, unique among hotels in Tbilisi Georgia, blending industrial chic design with Manhattanite sensibilities and details.
 There’s a really eclectic and well thought-out mix of industrial with soft details, and old with new.
 Much like the city outside its gates, The Rooms is a place of style contrasts – and they definitely work in its favor!

 With 125 rooms in total, there are 9 types of rooms with varying amenities, all inspired by the original building.
-For a boutique hotel, the place is pretty big!
+For one of the top boutique hotels in Tbilisi Georgia, the place is pretty big!
 Some rooms offer mini-bars with cocktail recipe books, for those looking to bring some DIY mixology to their trip.
 Other rooms include gorgeous terraces with a view of the city, and different beds, depending on the guests.
 Each room includes furniture with details in leather, plus a wooden writing desk for when inspiration strikes.

-If luxury hotels are your jam, staying at The Rooms should definitely be on your list of things to do in Tbilisi!
+If luxury hotels in Tbilisi Georgia are your jam, staying at The Rooms should definitely be on your list of things to do in Tbilisi!

-I really liked the hotel’s in-house restaurant, The Kitchen.
+I really liked the in-house restaurant of this darling among hotels in Tbilisi Georgia: The Kitchen.
 Although I only had breakfast here, I loved the strong New York vibe and the effort on superb presentation.
 The menu combines healthy meals with more traditional Georgian cuisine, with some great options at the wine bar.
 Generally speaking, their drinks and wine selection is outstanding!
-You can read more on my Tbilisi Boutique Hotel review!
+If you want to go beyond my Tbilisi travel guide, you can read more about it on my Tbilisi Boutique Hotel review.

 Eating & Drinking – Where?